andrew/ultimate-awesome/README.md

 - [awesome-data-quality](https://github.com/sujjadshaik/awesome-data-quality) - A curated list of resources for testing, monitoring, and improving data quality across various data environments.
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
 - [awesome-mcp-registry](https://github.com/sunnamed434/awesome-mcp-registry) - AI-curated, self-updating directory of MCP servers.
 Discovered from GitHub & the official registry, analyzed and ranked by AI weekly.
+- [awesome-open-source-ai-tools](https://github.com/swiftsimplify/awesome-open-source-ai-tools) - This list focuses on open source AI tools that developers can use, modify, and contribute to.
+Each tool has been carefully selected based on functionality, code quality, community activity, and real-world applicability.
+All projects listed here are actively maintained and have demonstrated community adoption.
 - [awesome-loading-indicators](https://github.com/Tai-Zhou/awesome-loading-indicators) - Awesome list about loading indicators in different languages.
 - [game-dev-news](https://github.com/teamgravitydev/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [awesome_list_ai_bot_programming](https://github.com/tehruhn/awesome_list_ai_bot_programming) - Awesome curated list of everything to do with AI powered bot programming.